 So this is a somewhat tough dish to attempt to recreate as the vegetation of Hyrule doesn’t necessarily have exact real world equivalents.
 Fortunately, the parts of the vegetables present in the in-game photo can be somewhat replicated with real world vegetables.
 Through a little analyzing, I matched them up as shown below.

-So, to create this dish, the four small dishes I decided on were fried kale, fried green onions, simmered bamboo, and picked eggplant.
-Yes, two of those dishes are not fried, but they provide a nice balance to the other fried components.
+So, to create this dish, the four small dishes I decided on were fried red chard, blanched and fried asparagus, simmered and fried bamboo, and pickled eggplant.
+Yes, one of those dishes is not fried, but the eggplant provides a nice balance to the other fried components.
 In the end, the result was a plate of simple (mostly) fried vegetables focusing on their inherent flavor.

 Ingredients